1/I See You

 “Crap!
 My paper!!”
 My mind raced as fast as my feet did back to the dorm.
 The woods in my dream long forgotten.
 The needles and raw pain, muted by the cold temperature.

-I raced inside and up two flight of stairs.
+I raced inside and fled up two flights.
 My skin pricked at the contrast of warmth on my chilled arms and feet.
 The only door open was mine and my roommate’s, the faint light from my computer the only illumination in the hallway.
-I dashed inside the door fumbling with the mouse on my computer to save once, twice, three times for good measure.
+I dashed inside the door and fumbled with the mouse on my computer to save once, twice, three times for good measure.

 I strained to see the time on my phone as I shut my computer 12:03 a.m. my roommate was asleep at her desk.
 I still had three hours to study before I would need some sleep.

 “One week left.”
 I whisper to myself.